 You can even find sock liners in toe-sock styles for efficient skin coverage, even between your toes.

 Look for moisture-wicking and quick drying materials.
 Most sock liners are made from wool, nylon or acrylic, polypropylene and/or polyester blends.

 These fabrics are ideal for sweaty feet.
 They pull moisture away from your feet and redirect it onto your outer pair of socks or your hiking shoes.

 Synthetic materials, in particular, can help keep your feet dry which keeps them cool.
 It also makes your feet more resistant to blisters.

 When your feet are wet from sweat, your skin is softer.
 Soft, moist skin is more susceptible to blisters than dry feet.

 Do Sock Liners Really Work?

 Yes, sock liners do really work.
-Whether you choose to wear them alone or with a thicker pair of socks, sock liners are great for hiking in any weather.
+Whether you choose to wear them alone or with an outer sock, sock liners are great for hiking in any weather.

 In hot weather, your feet sweat more.
 Wearing sock liners helps keep your feet dry and cool, even if it seems counter-intuitive.

 In cool weather, sock liners have the added benefit of helping to keep your feet warmer.
 Wet feet are cold feet, and your feet still sweat in cold weather.